Pseudorandom number generator: Cryptographic PRNGs

 A PRNG suitable for cryptographic applications is called a cryptographically-secure PRNG (CSPRNG).
 A requirement for a CSPRNG is that an adversary not knowing the seed has only negligible advantage in distinguishing the generator's output sequence from a random sequence.
 In other words, while a PRNG is only required to pass certain statistical tests, a CSPRNG must pass all statistical tests that are restricted to polynomial time in the size of the seed.
-Though a proof of this property is beyond the current state of the art of computational complexity theory, strong evidence may be provided by reducing the CSPRNG to a problem that is assumed to be hard, such as integer factorization.
+Though a proof of this property is beyond the current state of the art of computational complexity theory, strong evidence may be provided by reducing to the CSPRNG from a problem that is assumed to be hard, such as integer factorization.
 In general, years of review may be required before an algorithm can be certified as a CSPRNG.

 Some classes of CSPRNGs include the following: